scandinavianlogic/scandinavianlogic.github.io/_posts/2021-11-05-NOL-Seminar-Sara-L-Uckelman.md

 In this talk, I will:

 • Introduce John Eliot and the linguistic context he was working in.
-• Introduce the contents of the Logick Primer —vocabulary, inference patterns, and applications.
+• Introduce the contents of the Logick Primer—vocabulary, inference patterns, and applications.
 • Discuss notions of “Puritan” logic that inform this primer.
 • Talk about the importance of his work in documenting and expanding the